 Dawes, Lorna.
 2017.
 “Faculty Perceptions of Teaching Information Literacy to First-Year students: A Phenomenographic Study.”
 Journal of Librarianship and Information Science.
-Volume 51, Number 2.
+Volume 51, Issue 2.
 545-560.

 Fullington, Lee Ann, and West, Brandon.
 2015.
 “Quick Tips for Improving Your Research, Or How We Spent Our Summer at Research Boot Camp.”
 ENY/ACRL Newsletter.
 Volume 39, Issue 2.

 Galoozis, Elizabeth.
 2019.
 “Affective Aspects of Instruction Librarians’ Decisions to Adopt New Teaching Practices: Laying the Groundwork for Incremental Change.”
 College & Research Libraries.
-Volume 80, Number 7.
+Volume 80, Issue 7.
 1036-1050.

 Gruber, Anne Marie.
 2018.
 “Real-world Research: A Qualitative Study of Faculty Perceptions of the Library’s Role in Service-learning.” portal: Libraries and the Academy.
 Volume 18, Issue 4.
 671-692.